httpwg/wg-materials/interim.md

 start to feel it is something we need we can talk about it then, but if we don't need it that's nice as one less thing to define.

-Will - would like to reserve judgement until we've discussed DNS more as it seems to have similar properties.
+Will: would like to reserve judgement until we've discussed DNS more as it seems to have similar properties.

-Patrick - Bias towards leaving it in for now.
+Patrick: Bias towards leaving it in for now.

 Mark: but we don't have text right now.